Building Sustainable Peace: Ideas, Evidence, and Strategies

 An interdisciplinary conference on the state of the field of peace research and practice and the nexus between them.

-The Kroc Institute for International Peace Studies, one of the world's leading academic centers for the study of the causes of violent conflict and strategies for sustainable peace, invites scholars, educators and practitioners to a Fall 2019 conference on the state of the field of peace research and practice, and the nexus between them.
-The conference is designed to animate conversations about the synergies and the contestations between theory and practice, the field and the classroom, and the different local, national, regional and global orientations towards peace.
+The Kroc Institute for International Peace Studies, one of the world's leading academic centers for the study of the causes of violent conflict and strategies for sustainable peace, invited scholars, educators and practitioners to a Fall 2019 (November 7-10, 2019) conference on the state of the field of peace research and practice, and the nexus between them.
+The conference was designed to animate conversations about the synergies and the contestations between theory and practice, the field and the classroom, and the different local, national, regional and global orientations towards peace.

-The conference is organized around four overarching themes:
+The conference was organized around four overarching themes:

 - Understanding Violence